arudrra/Colorizer/README.md

 ![Imgur](https://i.imgur.com/LgxtiET.jpg)

 ### Computing the Median Luminosity
 Colorizer computes the threshold luminosity (brightness) of the image by sampling evenly spaced pixels.
 The median luminosity of sampled pictures is used as a threshold for pulling colors.
-Any pixels below with a luminosity lower than the median are classified as shadows while any pixels with a luminosity greater than the median are classified as highlights.
+Any pixels with a luminosity lower than the median are classified as shadows while any pixels with a luminosity greater than the median are classified as highlights.
 Sampling for the median luminosity allows colorizer to classify and pull roughly 50% of the pixels in an image towards one color while pulling the remaining 50% of the pixels towards the other color.

 ### Adjusting for Distortion
 In some images, the color edited image may be distorted due to a bad median value.
 For example, if most of the image is extremely bright (75% of the pixels are highlights), the median sampling will still force half of the pixels to be pulled towards the shadows (darker tones) so 25% of the highlight pixels will be misclassified as shadows.